 ‘Mindfulness’ is an ancient type of meditation found in a wide range of Eastern philosophies, including Buddhism, Taoism, Hinduism and Yoga.
-The word mindfulness is currently used to describe a process, a skill and a philosophy of living that encourages the cultivation of wisdom, insight and happiness.
+The word mindfulness is currently used to describe a process, a skill and a philosophy of living that encourages the cultivation of awareness, insight, wisdom, and happiness.
 Mindfulness involves choosing to pay attention, with kindness, acceptance and curiosity to what ever is happening right now, within and without.

 For the professional